wwicak/mcp-perplexity/README.md

 - **ask_perplexity**: Request expert programming assistance through Perplexity.
 Focuses on coding solutions, error debugging, and technical explanations.
 Returns responses with source citations and alternative suggestions.
 - **chat_perplexity**: Maintains ongoing conversations with Perplexity AI.
 Creates new chats or continues existing ones with full history context.
 Returns chat ID for future continuation.
+- **list_chats_perplexity**: Lists all available chat conversations with Perplexity AI.
+Returns chat IDs, titles, and creation dates (displayed in relative time format, e.g., "5 minutes ago", "2 days ago").
+Results are paginated with 50 chats per page.
+- **read_chat_perplexity**: Retrieves the complete conversation history for a specific chat.
+Returns the full chat history with all messages and their timestamps.
+No API calls are made to Perplexity - this only reads from local storage.

 ## Key Features